The Spiritual Meaning of the Full Moon phase relates to completion, culmination, and climax…

 Waning gibbous Moon

 Past the cycle’s climax, the Moon here, is almost a mirror image of her waxing gibbous phase – still a swollen round disc but ebbing away (retreating) from one edge.

-Forming another astrological square with the Sun, this phase is also a clear “half Moon” shape.
+Forming another astrological square with our solar king, this phase - also known as the third quarter - is also a clear “half Moon” shape.
 This time, though, dark will overtake the light.

 Waning crescent Moon (or balsamic Moon)

 Closer now to the next New Moon, than to this cycle’s full Moon phase, this Moon appears more fragile-looking and weak.
 She appears again, as a daytime companion.

 Between one and three days (and nights) where the Moon is invisible.
 She is actually rising with the Sun.
 So she is there in the sky with us during the day, awake when we are… But bleached out by sunlight, not visible.
 And absent completely from the night sky.

 Read more: What's the Meaning of the Dark Moon Phase?

 What is the Spiritual Meaning of the Full Moon?

 No one can doubt the allure of the Full Moon.